 I provide a safe, confidential, non-judgemental, authentic and empathic counselling space to help my clients explore problems or difficulties they are living with, either on a long or short term basis.

-If you have been considering counselling or you feel it could benefit you, or a young person, please get in touch.
-Working together, we will explore and work on the problem or issues you have come to counselling for.
+If you have been considering counselling or you feel it could benefit you, please get in touch.
+Working together, we will explore and work on the problem or issues that have brought you to counselling.
 We will discuss your present, your past and work towards your future aims and goals.
 Always at your pace and directed by you.